Ancestral Research: Why It Matters And Where To Look

 The journey on the path to ancestral understanding continues for me, as I expect it will forever.
 I am clearing the overgrown path, left untended since just a couple of generations back.
 Piece by piece, I am exposing bits of breadcrumbs that feel like jewels in my hands.
 Personal stories shared by relatives or finding a new name to add to the family tree feel like a bonus these days rather than my sole desire on this journey.
 I am finding rewarding threads of connection to my ancestors in the ordinary moments of living my life.

 Some information that I’m longing for I may never find, people and places gone forever merely because they have no paper trail and because some descendants along the way chose not to talk about them and keep their memory alive.
 So, I pour this part of my heart into tending to the fragments that I have pieced together and by practicing some of the simple pleasures that I know my ancestors also delighted in, like cooking and learning their language, or feeling joy in the art of adornment.
 And still, I often pause in reverence for the magic of this love.

-Layla F. Saad explores the thoughtful question of what it means to be a good ancestor which she answers for herself as the intention “to live and work in ways that leave a legacy of healing and liberation for those who will come after she is gone.”
-I am reflecting on this in this phase of my life, especially during the past almost twelve months where life has both slowed and simplified and equally become more complicated.
+Layla F. Saad explores the thoughtful question of what it means to be a good ancestor which she answers for herself as the intention “to live and work in ways that leave a legacy of healing and liberation for those who will come after.”
+I am reflecting on this in this phase of my life, especially during the past some years where life has both slowed and simplified and equally become more complicated.